-Did you know?...Art Therapy and Cancer Treatment Gioia Chilton, PhD, ATR-BC, LCPAT, CSAC
+Did you know?...Art Therapy and Substance Abuse Treatment Gioia Chilton, PhD, ATR-BC, LCPAT, CSAC

 For the last two and a half years, I’ve been blessed to get to work with people needing substance abuse treatment.
 The bravery and compassion I’ve seen in the recovery community is inspirational—and can be heartbreaking.
 The losses in human potential from the opiate crisis and from alcohol abuse continue to mount, impacting families and neighborhoods locally and internationally.
 We now understand that addiction is not a moral failing but a brain disease which causes chronic relapsing.
 Yet, individuals can take significant responsibility for their own recovery by committing to long-term treatment.
 Art therapy can be a life-enhancing and enjoyable part of an often difficult and frustrating process of recovery from addiction.